The Demand for Consistency

 “They’re too emotional.”

 Capitalism fears stillness.
 Stillness does not generate profit.
 It cannot be monetised or measured.
-A person lying in bed, grieving, healing, caring for a loved one, or simply being—these states are threatening to a system that depends on endless motion and measurable output.
+A person lying in bed, grieving, healing, caring for a loved one, or simply being, these states are threatening to a system that depends on endless motion and measurable output.

-But to live in a human body is to fluctuate.
+To live in a human body is to fluctuate.
 Some days we are tired.
 Some days we are alert.
 Our capacities expand and contract.
 This is not dysfunction; it is life.

 Previous